adam-alfraih/eStore-finalproject/readme.md

 ### My idea

-This is an app that mimics an E-commerce web store using an API.
+A React based web application that mimics an E-commerce web store using an API.

 ### What can a user do?